AshJToomey/Netflix-TV-Show-Sorter/README.md

 # 🎬 Netflix TV Show Sorter

-This is a Python command-line program that sorts popular Netflix TV shows by rating, episodes, or runtime using three classic algorithms: **Bubble Sort**, **Merge Sort**, and **Quick Sort**.
-It compares the execution time of each algorithm and displays the results in the terminal.
+A Python command-line tool that lets you sort popular Netflix TV shows by rating, episode count, or runtime using three classic sorting algorithms: Bubble Sort, Merge Sort, and Quick Sort.
+It also compares and visualizes the execution time of each algorithm.

 ## 🔧 Features
-- Sort by: Rating, Episode count, or Runtime
+✅ Sort TV shows by:

+⭐ Rating

+🎞️ Episode Count

+⏱️ Runtime (in minutes)

+✅ Implements classic algorithms:

+🫧 Bubble Sort

+🧩 Merge Sort

-- Uses: Bubble, Merge, and Quick Sort
+⚡ Quick Sort

-- Measures and compares time taken for each algorithm
-- Displays sorted results clearly
+✅ Measures and compares execution time for each algorithm ✅ Displays sorted results in the terminal
-- Optional chart output using matplotlib
+✅ Optional chart output using matplotlib

 ## 📦 Requirements
 - Python 3.x